ankith0073/vehicle-detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features

 A Support vector machine classfier was used to classify vehicle non-vehicle data.
 The features which was used was Histogram of oriented gradients.
 As a single feature was used Standard scalar was not used to make different features have same scaling!

+The code snippet for SVM training and find the test accuracy can be found in code cell [15] of the ipython notebook.

 ###Sliding Window Search